Biden’s women-focused economic agenda is getting destroyed by Joe Manchin

 Half of Americans live in child care “deserts” where there’s less than one licensed provider for every three children.
 The pay for these workers—mostly women of color—is only roughly $12 an hour.
 And that was all before a pandemic shuttered tens of thousands of child care centers across the country, and roughly 80 percent of the surviving providers remain understaffed, according to a July survey from the National Association for the Education of Young Children.

 The greatest burden from the shortage, predictably, has fallen on women, whose workforce participation has fallen to a 30-year low since the pandemic began.
-The April jobs report showed employment gains, but by then, nearly two million women had left the workforce since March 2020.
-By August, men’s employment growth outpaced women’s at a rate of seven to one.
+The April jobs report showed employment gains, but by then, nearly 2 million women had left the workforce since March 2020.
+In September, all of the month’s net employment gains went to men—while women lost 26,000 net jobs.
 “Those exits from the workforce are going to hold back our economy, both in terms of its recovery, but also in terms of our global ability to compete globally,” says Rep. Katie Porter (D-Calif.), another House progressive who pushed for the universal program.

 That economic argument is what finally pushed federal investments in child care and other family-focused initiatives to the center of the Democratic agenda in 2020.
 Sen. Elizabeth Warren (D-Mass.) led the charge with a $700 billion universal child care plan, the first of its kind, that she issued early in her run for the presidency.
 The Biden White House eventually rallied behind a proposal from Sen. Patty Murray (D-Wash.) and Rep. Bobby Scott (D-Va.), the chairs of the House and Senate education and labor committees, that would extend affordable child care to families who make up to 150 percent of their state median incomes.

 What ultimately emerged from the House Education and Labor committee reflect the spirit of Warren’s proposal, albeit for less money, within a framework that has both political and logistical implications.
 Porter speaks of “a long and troubling history” of imposing means testing on programs intended for women.
-“When we see programs that serve both women and men in more equal numbers, like Medicare and Social Security, we don’t see means testing,” she explains.
+“When we see programs that serve both women and men in more equal numbers, like Medicare and Social Security, we don’t see means testing,” she says.
 Though income limitations are intended to exclude the rich, the implementation often creates complicated administrative hurdles that, paradoxically, limit access for the poor.

-Democrats have controlled all of Congress’s wealthiest districts, like Sherrill’s, since 2018.
+Democrats have controlled all of Congress’ wealthiest districts, like Sherrill’s, since 2018.
 The country’s new congressional district maps—a product of the 2020 census—are still months away, but those voters will remain a crucial constituency of the Democratic coalition moving forward.
-“Democratic gains have come in the suburbs, and disproportionately from suburban women,” says Sean McElwee, the executive director of progressive polling firm Data For Progress.
-Burgeoning child-care costs, saving for college, and household expenses “can make them feel like they aren’t middle class.”
+“Democratic gains have come in the suburbs, and disproportionately from suburban women,” says Sean McElwee, executive director of progressive polling firm Data for Progress.
+Burgeoning child care costs, saving for college, and household expenses “can make them feel like they aren’t middle class.”
 And that could have electoral implications, McElwee explains.
 “If we aren’t able to show how Democrats helped them, they might think, ‘Well, at least Republicans cut our taxes.’”

 In many ways, moderate Democrats are charting unusual political territory.
 “It’s a super interesting tension—House moderates pushing to make the program universal, and Senate moderates pushing to means test,” Third Way’s Erickson says, one best explained by the voters each represents.
 “Manchin represents a poorer state.
 Mike Sherrill represents voters with a high income.”
 But voters everywhere, “they’re going to ask, ‘What’s in it for me?’”
 Erickson says, noting polling that shows, unsurprisingly, that voters are less supportive of Biden’s agenda if they don’t think they’ll personally benefit from it.

-Note: This story has been updated to reflect the September 2021 jobs report.